Domestic Tuition Fee Policy

 The census date for each subject is listed in the Course and Subject Handbook.

-Course - A combination of subjects, the successful completion of which, in accordance with the relevant Requirements, will fulfill the prescribed requirements for a particular Award.
+A combination of subjects, the successful completion of which, in accordance with the relevant Requirements, will fulfil the prescribed requirements for a particular Award.

 The University charges domestic tuition fees to: